roc-streaming/roc-droid/docs/building/macos_linux_setup.md

     * Check the box: `Android SDK Command Line Tools` and click `Apply` to install.

-## Install Android SDK without Android Studio
+## Install Android SDK (without Android Studio)

-If you don't need Android Studio, you can install Android SDK without using GUI.
+If you don't use Android Studio, you can install Android SDK standalone.

 * Installing Android SDK using `brew` (macOS or Linux):